 If you are looking into purchasing a powerful gaming laptop or building one, then you ought to pay attention to the graphics card.
 It is an important component for every gaming PC.
-However, getting the best RTX 2080 ti graphics card can be a tough challenge because there are many of them to consider.
+However, getting the graphics card can be a tough challenge because there are many of them to consider.
 Fortunately, it does not have to be difficult when you know your PC requirements, your performance goals, and budget.
 These are some of the things to consider when purchasing a graphics card.

 It can be quite frustrating when you open the case to install a new graphics card, only to discover it is a few inches longer.
 Before you choose to purchase, you should do your research find the amount of physical space your PC can offer.
 Also, you have to take note of the power supply.
 For instance, how many amps can the unit supply?
 You should cross-check the information with the graphics card you need to purchase.
 If your computer cannot handle it, you need a graphics card that needs less power or even consider a power upgrade.